evildmp/diataxis-documentation-framework/tutorials.rst

 A lesson entails a relationship between a teacher and a pupil.
 In all learning of this kind, *learning takes place as the pupil applies themself to tasks under the instructor's guidance*.

 A lesson is a *learning experience*.
-In a learning experience, what matter is what the learner does and what happens.
+In a learning experience, what matters is what the learner does and what happens.
 By contrast, the teacher's explanations and recitations of fact are far less important.

 A good lesson gives the learner confidence, by showing them that they can be successful in a certain skill or with a certain product.